mweb/appconfig/doc/usage.md

     are prohibited since they are used from the library.
 It is possible to have multiple sections.

-A section consists out of at least one paramter.
-Each parameter must be a json object with the following three paramters defined:
+A section consists out of at least one parameter.
+Each parameter must be a json object with the following three parameter defined:

 * **default** This defines the default value that is used if the value is not set by the user.
-* **description** Describes the paramter
+* **description** Describes the parameter
 * **type** Defines the type that this parameter gets converted to (see Supported Types)